Triumphal Entry to Pentecost - the Easter message.

 The Feast of First Fruits

 Leviticus 23:9-14.
+18th Nisan.
+Which started at Sunset and finished at sunset the next day.
 The day after the weekly Sabbath was used to start the counting of the Omer of 50 days till the next feast called Pentecost or Shavuot or feast of weeks.
 One view is that the word "Sabbath" in Leviticus 23:15 referred to the Sabbath of the week when Pesach or Passover began, so counting would always begin on a Saturday night during Passover that is after the weekly Sabbath had finished.
 A view, held by many Orthodox Jews today, the counting begins on the second night of Passover Read more »

 First Fruits or Resurrection Sunday